richardborges/richardborges.github.io/_posts/2018-01-07-moving-from-wordpress-to-github-pages.md

 2. I used my d drive to create a directory for my blog site (appears in mnt in bash)
 3. I liked the [Cayman theme](https://pages-themes.github.io/cayman/) so downloaded it from github
 4. How to run locally ?
-    1. Open a bash shell window  ( not git bash, the desktop app, but bash the command).
+    1. Open a bash shell window  ( not git bash, the desktop app, but bash, the command).
 You can now mount the drive where your blog is saved (locally)
     ```
     cd /mnt/d/RichardBorges.github.io
+    ```
-    ```  ==> i.e. my local directory on d drive where the cayman theme has been unzipped
+    ==> i.e. my local directory on d drive where the cayman theme has been unzipped
-    3. ``` bundle exec jekyll serve ```  this starts up the website locally
+    3. ``` bundle exec jekyll serve ```, this starts up the website locally
     4. browse to  http://127.0.0.1:4000
     5. add new posts
     6. rinse and repeat

 ### Running the site at richarborges.github.io
-1. Commit the changes to the local github repository.
+1. Commit your local changes to your local github repository.
 As the site is generated locally by jekyll, I only commit the fully built site to github.
 The fully build website is found at _site/
 2. In bash shell
   ```
   cd _site/